aksommerville/too-heavy/README.md

 ## TODO

 - By 22 December
-- - [ ] Ensure I have a sane build environment on a laptop before leaving
+- - [x] Ensure I have a sane build environment on a laptop before leaving
-- - [x] Switches.
-Must reset if you die (see camera lesson)
-- - [x] Treasure anti-chests.
 - By 1 January
+- - [x] Chest: Terminate action in progress.
 - - [ ] Final maps.
 - - [ ] Dialogue.
 - - [ ] Sound effects.